kresnasatya/dev.kresna.me/src/pages/posts/html-css-are-programming-languages.md

 > Wait!
 You say that HTML and CSS are a programming language?
 Non sense!

 Previously, I doubt that HTML and CSS are a programming language.
 But, after I listen explaination from Lara Schenk about CSS algorithm and supporting arguments from Heydon and Professor Brailsford about HTML is a programming language, I'm more confident to say that HTML and CSS are a programming language.
-To be more precice: HTML and CSS are a domain specific programming language to build web page.
+To be more precise: HTML and CSS are a domain specific programming language to build web page.
 HTML is a programming language to make meaningful content on web and CSS is a programming language for styling the content on web.

 **Reference**